-To ensure everyone had the opportunity to participate, the Halff Associates team followed up via email a week later.
+To encourage participation, the RFPG followed up via email a week later.
 Calls went out to 627 recipients who had not yet responded, and a second round of calls was made to 284 recipients.
-The result of this effort was a response rate of approximately 30%.
-Survey results are included throughout Chapter 1, and the Chapters to follow.
+The result of this effort was a response rate of approximately 30 percent.
+Survey results are included throughout Chapter 1, and the chapters to follow.